Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > -- *Isis Agora Lovecruft* [@isislovecruft](https://twitter.com/isislovecruft) (October 17th 2017)

 Gilmore is a well-known [drug policy reform advocate](https://archive.is/TeX2o#selection-2401.92-2407.106) and has a dedicated section on his [website](https://archive.is/yXqt8) for the [cause](https://archive.is/gjZ5h).
 There is no public evidence that any of Lovecruft's claims were investigated, confirmed, or acted upon in any way.

-In November, the **European Court of Human Rights** (ECHR) decided in the case of *EGILL EINARSSON v.
-ICELAND* that "[public persons... do not have to tolerate being publicly accused of violent criminal acts without such statements being supported by facts](https://archive.is/gCrgS#selection-8243.4-8267.21)," on the basis that such statements would violate [Article 8](https://archive.is/gCrgS#selection-7475.4-7589.266).

 On December 26th, Lovecruft [released](https://web.archive.org/web/20171226225421/https:/twitter.com/isislovecruft/status/945745179063062528) another blog post [alleging](https://archive.fo/qRvDF#selection-201.0-201.176) [researcher](https://archive.is/cVXoo) and [hacker](https://archive.is/4SSyT#selection-467.0-476.0) [Will Scott](https://web.archive.org/web/20171226230425/https:/twitter.com/willscott) participated in the "[gang rape](https://archive.fo/qRvDF#selection-201.103-201.112)" of [Komlo](https://github.com/Enegnei/JacobAppelbaumLeavesTor/blob/master/JacobAppelbaumLeavesTor.md#chelsea-komlo) and accused the CCC of "[privately working to undermine positive change and enable rapists](https://archive.fo/qRvDF#selection-137.52-137.118)."
 Steele was critical of the post: